ELEMENTARY CONTESTS MIDDLE SCHOOL CONTESTS HIGH SCHOOL CONTESTS ONLINE INSTRUCTION STORE ARML TEAMS STAY CONNECTED

 MAIN EVENTS RESULTS TEST DESCRIPTIONS RULES AND POLICIES POST SEASON RULES MEMBERSHIP

 Please email us if you have a question that is not addressed in this section.
 Violation of these policies is considered fraud and will result in disqualification and possible further sanctions.
-These policies were last updated December 1, 2023, but the only change during the 2023-2024 school year was to the translations policy.
+These policies were last updated September 12, 2024 to include rules about school membership that already appeared several times elsewhere on our website.
 Please note that each contest and its respective tests will have additional rules that can be found in the relevant sections of our website.

 • Definition of a school: In order for a school to participate in our contests, mathleague.org must have a current membership form on file from the school for the level of contest(s) the school intends to participate in.
 In order to be considered a school for purposes of our contests, the school must be an accredited, transcript-issuing public or private school, or a transcript-issuing non-accredited private school or home school organization that is in compliance with the relevant local laws for establishing such a school. mathleague.org reserves the right to require a transcript from a school or other documentation if it requires further clarification regarding a school's or student's status.
 An after-school program, tutoring center, or community organization is presumptively assumed NOT to be a school for purposes of these rules unless it issues transcripts and there are at least some students who spend more than 50% of their total instructional time in that setting.